hkjj293/Deprecated-PROformajs-vue-3-perform-standalone-electron-example/README.md

 This repo will also use CI to:
 * format the code
 * check the code with a linter
-* run unit test automatically
+* run unit tests automatically
 * run behavioural tests automatically
 * check for dependency vulnerabilities

-The original work for this project can be found at https://github.com/hkjj293/PROformajs-vue-3
+The original component work for this project can be found at https://github.com/hkjj293/PROformajs-vue-3

+## Development

+Currently you'll need to run ``npx vite build --watch`` in the perform package in order to see your changes reflected in the demo as you make them.

+# Skeleton

-The skeleton for this project created with ``npm init vue@latest`` (3.4.27) which generated the rest of this README.
+The skeleton for this project was created with ``npm init vue@latest`` (3.4.27) which generated the rest of this README.

 ---